Warning: This post contains spoilers for Game of Thrones.

 Daenerys asks Daario (Michiel Huisman) and the Second Sons to stay in Meereen to keep the peace while a democratic government is established.

-Arya traps Jaqen (Tom Wlaschiha) and points her sword at him in the House of Black and White.
-He allows her to leave while also taking back her identity as Arya Stark.
+Arya trapped Jaqen (Tom Wlaschiha) and pointed her sword at him in the House of Black and White.
+He allowed her to leave while also taking back her identity as Arya Stark.

 After bringing Bran to Winterfell, Meera (Ellie Kendrick) tells Bran that she has to return to her family home, Greywater Watch, before the White Walkers arrive.
 She observes that the real Bran died in the cave of the Three-Eyed Raven and then leaves.

 Podrick (Daniel Portman) survived the Battle of Winterfell, fighting beside Brienne.

 Gilly (Hannah Murray) survived in the crypts during the Battle of Winterfell.
 During “The Last of the Starks,” she and Sam reveal that she is pregnant, and that if the baby is a boy, they’ll name him Jon.

 After Euron captures Ellaria (Indira Varma), Cersei imprisons Ellaria with her daughter, Tyene (Rosabell Laurenti Sellers).
 Cersei poisons Tyene and tells Ellaria that she will be kept alive to watch her daughter die and decompose.
 In theory, Ellaria is still in the dungeons in King’s Landing.
 Could she play a role in the fight to come?